Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 Over/under insights

-- Buffalo and its opponents have combined to put up more than 53.5 points in three of six games this season.
+- Buffalo's games this season have gone over 53.5 points three of six times.

 - Tennessee has combined with its opponents to score more than 53.5 points in two games this season.